dlsoler/test_generator_for_loopback3/README.md

 There is two generators.
 The former creates test to test the API with a signed-in user.
 The second one tests the API with a not signed in user.

+These two types of tests are important if you have defined an access control list (ACL), which prevents certain operations from being performed by users who have not signed in.

 ## How to use this tests

--   Install the necessary dependencies in your project:
+-   Install the necessary dependencies for the tests in your project:

 ```shell
 npm install --save-dev mocha chai supertest cross-env